-The World’s Largest Ball of Twine only consists of sisal twine and is located
+World’s Largest Ball of Twine

-continued to add twine until he passed away in 1974.
+In 1961, the ball was taken to the Cawker City’s Kansas Centennial parade.
+Frank took much pride in his work, so he went and asked the city if they would build a shelter around the twine ball and the city agreed.
+Frank Stoeber continued to add twine until he passed away in 1974.
 In the years that followed, locals added to the ball and today the twine ball is the center of a local festival and continues to grow.

-Twine-a-thon, which takes place on the 3rd week of August.
+People of the community hold an annual Twine-a-thon, which takes place on the 3rd week of August.
 Participants create additional twine to be added to the ball and tourists are welcome to participate.
 The festival includes a horseshoe pitching contest, food, and activities such as car shows.
 Visitors to the town can also view window displays along a painted line that resembles a long stretch of twine and connects downtown buildings.
 Visitors can also add pieces of twine to the ball at the site.
 Visitors must use pre-measured pieces available at the site and cannot add their own twine.

 World's Largest Ball of Twine.
 Cawker City, Kanses.
 February 01, 2019.
 Accessed February 08, 2019. https://www.cawkercitykansas.com/ball-of-twine.html.

 World's Largest Ball of Twine.
 Kansas Travel. .
 Accessed February 15, 2019. http://www.kansastravel.org/balloftwine.htm.